- Focus: Youth employment for development and social entrepreneurship.

 - Friendship Ambassadors Foundation cannot make personal phone calls or requests on your behalf to specific Embassies or Consulates.
 Interference with the diplomatic and consular affairs by a host organization is not permissible, and reliance on such phone calls may slow your application process as well as decrease your chances of obtaining a visa.

 If the applicant does not appear to be appropriate for these proceedings, Friendship Ambassadors Foundation, Inc. reserves the right to deny or withdraw the right to participate in the Youth Assembly at the United Nation for any reason whatsoever.
 Admission is by accepted advance application only, and FAF may revoke any unruly or inappropriate participants’ admission at any time.

 The Youth Assembly at the United Nations is a project of Friendship Ambassadors Foundation, Inc. and sponsored by several Permanent Missions to the United Nations, with participation of International NGOs, U.N.
 Agencies, universities and civil society organizations throughout the world.
 The conference is not organized by the U.N.
 Secretariat.
 However, please note that FAF is formally associated with the United Nations Department of Public Information, with Consultative Status at UNESCO.
 Back to top

 Welcome to the Youth Assembly At U.N.
 Headquarters, New York City, USA

 Delegations from around the world are set to apply.
-REGISTRATION for the YA+11@UN to open soon!.
-NOTE: Over 30 other UN Missions are expected to be involved.
+REGISTRATION for the Winter YA 2014 will open on November 6th.

 “I urge you to see your time (at the YA) as a call to action.
 The world needs each and every one of you to do your part in transforming our world and building a more sustainable and equitable future for all.”